Palaces > Willibaldsburg Castle at Eichstätt

 www.bahn.com

-Bus to the castle (bus stop below the castle)
+Bus (bus stop below the castle)

 Further information